BEST ALL-AROUND WHEELS FOR RIM BRAKE ROAD BIKES – 2017

 So those are the price and design differences between the Best Value and Best Performer in this category.
 What about the performance differences?

 I’m quite confident in saying that the Reynolds Assault performs quite well.
-Comfort (known as ‘vertical compliance’), handling and acceleration are all on par with all but the best performing wheelsets in this category.
+Comfort (known as vertical compliance or just ‘compliance’), handling and acceleration are all on par with all but the best performing wheelsets in this category.
 They are stiff but not so much so that you’ll feel all the bumps especially if you lower the tire pressure 5 to 10 psi from where the charts traditionally suggest you ride for your weight, as is perfectly appropriate for a wheelset of this width.

 After riding a pair for over a year, I have seen nothing myself, from long-term reviewers or in user forums that suggest any performance deficiencies.